miohtama/opsec/README.md

 This is an online book for operations security (OPSEC) for running sensitive services in Internet.

-The book teaches best practices of the industry how to protect your team, your users, your service and your infrastructure, so that your service does not get hacked.
+The book teaches best practices of the industry how to protect your service, users, infrastructure and team, so that your service does not get hacked.

 * [Read the book](http://www.operationssecurity.org/content/index.html)